ShaunCurtis/Blazr.Demo.Toaster/readme.md

 ## Wrap Up

-The design demonstrates a clean spearation of data from the UI.
-All data handling happens in `ToasterService`.  `Toaster` uses references to the objects in `ToasterService`.
+The design demonstrates a clean separation of data from UI.
+All data handling happens in `ToasterService`.  `Toaster` uses references to the data objects in `ToasterService`.

 The Blazor notification pattern is used to update the UI whenever the toast list changes.  `Toaster` registers an event handler with the two `ToasterService` events which re-renders the component whenever an event occurs.

 `Toaster` demonstrates how to show and hide UI markup based on state.

 `Toast` is a value object.
-It simplifies equality checking and ensures that data can't be modified once created.
+It simplifies equality checking (we don't do any here) and ensures toasts can't be modified once created.